76 mm gun M1: Performance

-The 76 mm M1, while an improvement over the previous 75 mm, proved to be a failure in its performance against the Panther tank and upgraded models of the Panzer IV Ausf.
-H/J in the all arcs.
-This was the case of the 76 mm M1 versus the frontal armor of these tanks only.
-The other arcs did not present a problem.
+The 76 mm M1, while an improvement over the previous 75 mm, had disappointing performance against the front armor of the Panther tank and upgraded models of the Panzer IV Ausf.
+H/J. The other arcs did not present a problem.
 The cause of this was the M62A1 APC round issued with the gun.
 Another issue surfaces on detailed analysis: a change induced by the problem with the M18 turret and the weight of the original 76/57 development gun.
 These caused the M18 turret to be strained by the forward weight of the barrel.
 In production, the 76mm M1 was shortened to 52 calibers to address this issue.
 The result was a loss in velocity and this also affected the anti-armor performance of the shell.
 In response to the lack of performance and displeasure expressed at high levels at the lack of performance, a new shell was developed.
 The 76 mm M93 High-Velocity, Armor-Piercing Tracer (HVAP-T) was a large improvement being an Armor Piercing Composite Rigid shot, where the full bore, lightweight outer shell contained a slug of tungsten alloy.
 This improved velocity, and thus penetration, but the APCR slowed faster than the AP shot or APHE shell, such that penetration dropped below that of the previous two rounds at around 1,500 yards.
 The American APCR data seems to indicate that US designs were superior to German and their Soviet copies in retaining their velocity to longer ranges.
 The US Army did not adopt the APDS shot until the middle 1950s as the British designs were less accurate, having significant problems of dispersion from point of aim.

 In the ETO, armor engagements took place at ranges up to 890 yards.
 The shell brought Panzer IV turret penetration to 1,850 yards.
 The Panther remained immune in the frontal arc.
 The side and rear arcs remained vulnerable out to 2,500 yards.
 What was missing to achieve the penetration at 890 yards that the US Army desired against the Panther was 500 fps in velocity, 3,400 fps vs. the required 3,900 fps.